ZikangXiong/VRL_CodeReview/readme-re.md

 **--nn\_test**: adding this flag runs the pretrained neural network controller alone without shield protection.
 **--shield\_test**:  adding this flag runs the pretrained neural network controller in tandem with a pre-synthesized and verified program distilled from the network to provide shield protection.
 **--retrain\_shield**: adding this flag re-synthesizes a deterministic program to be used for shielding.
-**--test\_episodes**: This parameter specifies the number of steps used for each simulation run.
+**--test\_episodes**: This parameter specifies the number of simulation steps used for each simulation run.
 The default value is 100.

 ## Getting Results
 ### Run a Single Benchmark
-After running a benchmark, our tool reports the total simulation time and the number of times that the system enters an unsafe region.
+After running a benchmark, our tool reports the total simulation time and the number of times that the system enters an unsafe state.
 For example, running `python 4-car-platoon.py --nn_test --test_episodes=1000` may produce the following result:

 <center>